types of jobs at a hotel

 1. Concierge

-When people come to hotels, they often arrive from far off destinations, leaving them in the dark about what the area has to offer.
-You can ensure they receive info about all the key venues and services in the area by becoming a concierge.
+When people come to hotels, they often arrive from far-flung destinations, leaving them in the dark about what the area has to offer.
+You can ensure they receive info about all the key venues and attractions in the area by becoming a concierge.

-In order to fulfill all their requests, you need unmatched customer service skills and the ability to think fast on your feet.
+To fulfill all their requests, you need unmatched customer service skills and the ability to think fast on your feet.
 You also need a strong working knowledge of all the businesses in the surrounding area and their commitment to customer satisfaction.
-Problem solving, patience, and attentiveness are a few other soft skills that will serve you well in this field.
+Problem-solving, patience, and attentiveness are a few other soft skills that will serve you well in this field.

-As a front desk supervisor, you are in charge of ensuring everyone can check in and out with ease.
+As a front desk supervisor, also known as the front of house, you are in charge of ensuring everyone can check in and out with ease.
 Your job duties will mostly center around supervising the front desk staff and ensuring they surpass all your guests’ expectations.
 By providing your team with guidance and support, you can ensure everyone has the best experience possible while staying at the hotel.

 On an average day, you might spend some time: